EmmanuelleCloutier/PotionRush/README.md

   - Approach and hold a key to collect ingredients.
   - Use special one-time tools: butterfly net, magic shovel, essence wand.
 - **Deliveries**:
+  - Deliver the potion to the right house in the village, be the driver
 ---

 ## Preparation Stations